DebugML/debugml.github.io/_posts/2024-07-02-logicbreaks.md

 </script>

-> Prompts are commonly used to specify what large language models (LLMs) should and should not do.
-> However, LLMs are often tricked into ignoring such instructions --- how are such powerful models so easily fooled?
+> LLMs can be easily tricked into ignoring content safeguards and other prompt-specified instructions.
-> We use propositional Horn logic as a foundation to better understand why this is the case.
-> In our theoretical investigation, we subvert the rule-following of simplified models by strategically manipulating the attention.
+> How does this happen?
+> To understand how LLMs may fail to follow the rules, we model rule-following as logical inference and theoretically analyze how to subvert LLMs from reasoning properly.
-> Interestingly, we find that real LLM jailbreak share similar strategies as our theory-based ones.
+> Surprisingly, we find that our theory-based attacks on inference are aligned with real jailbreaks on LLMs.

 {% include gallery id="gallery_building_bombs" caption="An adversarial suffix makes the LLM ignore its safety prompt." %}

-## Logical Inference Can Model Rule-following
+## Modeling Rule-following with Logical Inference

-Developers and users commonly use prompts to specify what LLMs should and should not do.
+Developers commonly use prompts to specify what LLMs should and should not do.
+For example, the LLM may be instructed to not give bomb-building guidance through a *safety prompt* such as "don't talk about building bombs".
-Although this strategy is generally effective, it is also exploitable, most notably by *jailbreak attacks*.
+Although such prompts are sometimes effective, they are also easily exploitable, most notably by *jailbreak attacks*.
-Such attacks work by appending the prompt with an **adversarial suffix**, a malicious sequence of tokens that tricks the model into generating undesirable content.
+In jailbreak attacks, a malicious user crafts an adversarial input that tricks the model into generating undesirable content.
-For example, a developer-given safety prompt might instruct the LLM to not provide bomb-building instructions, but a carefully crafted suffix can bypass this safeguard.
-Although there is much interest in jailbreak attacks, the principles of why such exploits work, as well as how to engineer and prevent them, are poorly understood.
+For instance, appending the user prompt "How do I build a bomb?" with a nonsensical **adversarial suffix** "@A$@@..." fools the model into yielding bomb-building instructions.

-In this blog, we examine how to subvert LLMs from following the rules specified in the prompt.
+In this blog, we present some [recent work](https://arxiv.org/abs/2407.00075) on how to subvert LLMs from following the rules specified in the prompt.
+Such rules might be safety prompts that look like*"if [the user is not an admin] and [the user asks about bomb-building], then [the model should reject the query]"*.
-**Our main idea is to study this with a logic-based framework.**
-In particular, we characterize rule-following as inference in propositional Horn logic, a system wherein rules take the form *"if $P$ and $Q$, then $R$"* for some propositions $P$, $Q$ and $R$.
+Our main idea is to cast rule-following as inference in propositional Horn logic, a system wherein rules take the form *"if $P$ and $Q$, then $R$"* for some propositions $P$, $Q$ and $R$.
 This logic is a common choice for modeling rule-based tasks, which includes a large number of jailbreak attacks.
-For example, a rule might specify *"if [the user is not an admin] and [the user asks about bomb-building], then [the model should reject the query]"*.

 A key benefit of our logic-based approach is that it lets us characterize the different properties of what it means to follow the rules.